Zenith Model T1816R Television (1955)

 Although watchable, the picture still wasn't ideal.
 It was too large in both the horizontal and the vertical dimensions, as I could tell by comparing the picture on a modern solid-state set in the same room.
 The sound was also very buzzy at the point where the picture looked best.
 To improve the sound, you had to adjust the fine tuning somewhat "off center" of the station, degrading the video quality.

 For a maiden flight, however, this was extremely encouraging.
 The major systems were all basically operational.
-With luck, I might only have to finish cleaning the controls, replace any paper capacitors, and possibly touch up the alignment.
+With luck, I might only have to finish cleaning the controls, replace the paper capacitors, and possibly touch up the alignment.

 Electronic Restoration

-In the days since buying the TV, I had gotten an original of its Sams Photofact folder, which includes complete schematics and technical data.
-Following instructions in the folder, I carefully removed this heavy chassis from the cabinet.
+Following instructions in the manual, I carefully removed this heavy chassis from the cabinet.
 In case you're wondering, this is done by placing the TV face-down on a soft surface.
 I used a heavy bath towel laid on the couch to cushion the glass picture tube.
 After loosening the mounting screws, you then draw the cabinet upward and away from the chassis.
 The entire faceplate, including knobs, remains in place.

 Before making any replacements, I cleaned the entire chassis and cabinet inside and out.
 Next, I tested all of the tubes.
 Only two of them, the 5BK7 RF amplifier and the 6AU8 vertical multiplier, were weak enough to require replacement.